 Why TEW-CCA project?
-After graduation I worked in the Volkswagen Foundation funded ELM-CEE project “Educational systems and labour markets in Central and Eastern Europe” (2006–2009).
-I got inspired in doing international and interdisciplinary research on youth transitions in post-socialists countries by Irena Kogan, the ELM-CEE project coordinator and my doctoral thesis supervisor.
+After graduation, I worked in the Volkswagen Foundation funded ELM-CEE project “Educational systems and labour markets in Central and Eastern Europe” (2006–2009).
+I got inspired in doing international and interdisciplinary research on youth transitions in post-socialist countries by Irena Kogan, the ELM-CEE project coordinator, and my doctoral thesis supervisor.
 As the international advisor to the “Syrian Youth Transition Survey 2009” I also gained interest in studying youth transitions in countries with majority Muslim population.
 Getting into contact with Tair Faradov from Azerbaijan five years ago, built the foundation of extending my research to the Caucasus and Central Asia.
-With Tair’s help I have established an excellent interdisciplinary team of experts in Azerbaijan, Georgia and Tajikistan.
+With Tair’s help, I have established an excellent interdisciplinary team of experts in Azerbaijan, Georgia, and Tajikistan.
 Studying the transition from education to work in the Caucasus and Central Asia is an exciting endeavour given the common Soviet heritage, but also the different cultural, economic and institutional settings in each country.